devkapa/Athora/README.md

 # Athora

 Welcome to Athora.
 Athora is a strategy based puzzle game designed to be played in the command line, inspired by classic MS-DOS game Zork.
-Designed by @notreallyaduck and @nulfy for a STEAM project in Year 10.
+Designed by @notreallyaduck and developed by @nulfy for a STEAM project in Year 10.

 # Story